 The secret really is in the sauce.
 I blended a handful of wild flavors, poured it over chicken breasts, and let them cook away all day long.

-That night during our fiesta, we spooned strands of chicken onto warmed corn tortillas, then topped them with guacamole, crumbled queso fresco, shredded iceberg lettuce, caramelized red onion, and spicy homemade salsa.
+That night during our party, we had a taco bar with that chicken, with warm corn tortillas and toppings like guacamole, crumbled queso fresco, shredded iceberg lettuce, caramelized red onion, and homemade salsa.

 Sloppy bliss, friends.